Health and safety has often lagged behind other departments in its adoption of information technology.

 Whilst maintenance management systems, payroll and procurement systems are widespread, and CRM (customer relationship management) is so common that there are now conferences devoted to the topic, systems to manage occupational health and safety have been adopted more slowly, and often in a more piecemeal way.

-Some organisations have a computer-based accident reporting system, but their risk assessments are still in Word, whilst others have auditing systems on mobile devices, but rely on paper systems for near misses.
+Some organisations have a computer-based incident reporting software, but they use Word, instead of risk assessment software whilst others have auditing systems on mobile devices, but rely on paper systems for near misses.

 So, what’s the difference between AR and VR, and how can they be used to support workplace health and safety?